-7 Governance, Quality Assurance and Student Case work team.
+&lt;sup>3 Governance, Quality Assurance and Student Case work team.

-It is the responsibility of the proposing Faculty to identify an appropriate resource to support its academic partnerships, and this is normally in the form of an Academic Partnership Lead (based centrally within each Faculty), and Academic Partnership Liaison Tutors (based in the appropriate Department where the partnership provision is located).
+It is the responsibility of the proposing Faculty to identify an appropriate resource to support its academic partnerships, i.e. an Academic Partnership Lead based centrally within each Faculty, and individual Academic Partnership Liaison Tutors, based in the appropriate Department where each partnership is monitored and administered).